rschick/serverless-plugin-lambda-account-access/README.md

 # serverless-plugin-lambda-account-access

-Add policies to allow cross-account access to your functions.
+Add policies and/or roles to allow cross-account access to your functions.

 ## Usage Example